Human Resource Management (HRM) Table of content:

 AI-Powered Tools

-Innovative sources of recruitment in the digital era include AI-powered tools for candidate sourcing and screening.
+Innovative sources of recruitment in the digital era include AI-powered tools for candidate sourcing, automated screening & matching, recruitment workflow automation, customizable online assessments, virtual interviews, and employer branding.
 These tools can efficiently analyze resumes, predict job fit, and even conduct initial interviews.

 Virtual Job Fairs